shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

     ![](../media/lab-04/new-faiad-jan-lab4-4.png)

 10. In the **Dataflow pane**, enter Ctrl+V (currently right click Paste is not supported).
-If you are using MAC device, please use Cmd+V to paste.
+If you are using a MAC device, please use Cmd+V to paste.

-    **Note:** If you are working in the lab environment, please select the ellipsis on the top right of the screen.
+    >**Note:** If you are working in the lab environment, please select the ellipsis on the top right of the screen.
 Use the slider to **enable VM Native Clipboard**.
 Select OK in the dialog.
 Once done pasting the queries you can disable this option.

     ![](../media/lab-04/image012.png)